ivysanchez/DATA3402.Spring.2025/Labs/Final Project/README.md

 ## How to reproduce results

 To reproduce the results of this project, follow these steps:
-* Download the dataset: Download the "Web Page Phishing Detection Dataset" from Kaggle (using the provided code).
+1. Download the dataset: Download the "Web Page Phishing Detection Dataset" from Kaggle (using the provided code).
-Open the notebook: Open the provided notebook containing the code for data preprocessing, model training, and evaluation.
+2. Open the notebook: Open the provided notebook containing the code for data preprocessing, model training, and evaluation.
-Run the code cells: Execute the code cells in the notebook sequentially to reproduce the results.
+3. Run the code cells: Execute the code cells in the notebook sequentially to reproduce the results.
-Resources:
+**Resources:**
-Google Colab: Use Google Colab to run the code and leverage its computational resources.
+Google Colab: Use Google Colab or Jupyter Notebook to run the code and leverage its computational resources.
 Kaggle: Access the dataset and potentially explore other related datasets.

 ### Software Setup